Your feedback helps us to improve our website.

 • include landscaping and green roofs where possible

-Images of the proposed Middlemore Lane facility
+Images of the new Middlemore Lane facility

 Use the arrows to see more images.